dotnet/runtime/eng/testing/debug-dump-template.md

 ```

 Now you can use regular SOS commands like `dumpstack`, `pe`, etc.
-If you are debugging a 32 bit dump ousing 64 bit dotnet, you will get an error `SOS does not support the current target architecture`.
+If you are debugging a 32 bit dump using 64 bit dotnet, you will get an error `SOS does not support the current target architecture`.
 In that case replace dotnet-dump with the 32 bit version:
 ```script
 dotnet tool uninstall --global dotnet-dump
 "C:\Program Files (x86)\dotnet\dotnet.exe" tool install --global dotnet-dump